jbbees/Fintech_BC_21/10_Time_Series_Yen_Futures/Forecasting_Yen_Futures_Walkthrough.md

 ![image](images/ts_1_raw_plot.PNG)

-Overall the view of the data looks non-stationary and that some kind of trend exists.
-I am seeing a pattern of gradual incrases followed by gradual decreases, in approximately 4-year intervals.
+Overall the view of Yen settle prices are somewhat increasing as time goes on across the x-axis with periodic bursts of rises/falls.
+Specifically I am seeing a pattern of gradual incrases followed by gradual decreases, in approximately 4-year intervals.
 From 1992-1996 there's increase from 6000-12,700, and the from 1996-2000 it gradually declines below 7000 by 1998-1999.
 There's intermittent bursts of micro-increases and decreases in the trends, likely seasonality is playing a role in that.
 Year-over-year along the x-axis, we see from approx years 2003-2013 there's a trending increase the spikes in data getting more pronounced.
 Lots of spikiness plotted raw data presented.</details>

 ## Decomposing the data into trend/noise components using Hodrick-Prescott filter.